 The settlement in Wales of the family of Kenyon dates from the marriage, c.
-1694, of THOMAS KENYON (1668 - 1731), fourth son of ROGER KENYON of Peel, Lancs., with Catherine (b.
-1660), daughter and heiress of Luke Lloyd (d.
-1695), of Bryn, in the parish of Hanmer, Flints., whose family had been long settled in the hundred of Maelor Saesneg, and claimed descent from Rhodri Mawr.
+1694, of THOMAS KENYON (1668 - 1731), fourth son of ROGER KENYON of Peel, Lancashire, with Catherine (born 1660), daughter and heiress of Luke Lloyd (died 1695), of Bryn, in the parish of Hanmer, Flintshire, whose family had been long settled in the hundred of Maelor Saesneg, and claimed descent from Rhodri Mawr.
 Luke Lloyd fought on the side of Parliament, and letters to and from him in 1644 have survived.
 Sometime, also, during the reign of Charles II, he was imprisoned with Philip Henry on account of his nonconformity.

 Published date: 1959

 The Dictionary of Welsh Biography is provided by The National Library of Wales and the University of Wales Centre for Advanced Welsh and Celtic Studies.
 It is free to use and does not receive grant support.
 A donation would help us maintain and improve the site so that we can continue to acknowledge Welsh men and women who have made notable contributions to life in Wales and beyond.